honeycombio/observability-day-workshop/README.md

 Have Docker installed.

-Edit `.env` if you would like to use the python implementation rather than nodejs.

 Define your Honeycomb API key.
-Add this to the middle of `.env`:
+Add this to the middle of `.env`: (or export it in your shell)

 ```bash
 HONEYCOMB_API_KEY="paste your api key here"